Mufasa/Commando/ReadMe.txt

         def getFilePath(self): pass
         def isRecursive(self): pass

-This library was inspired by both Python built-in optparse module and the JewelCli Java library at:
+This library was inspired by both Pythons built-in optparse module and the JewelCli Java library at:
      http://jewelcli.sourceforge.net/index.html

 The Cli library has the following features: